Onandi Lowe: Club career

 After leaving Dunoon Technical High in his hometown of Kingston, Lowe joined Harbour View, a top Jamaican club, in 1993.
 A big, versatile free-kick specialist who could play anywhere on the pitch and was known for his strong left foot, Lowe moved to Canada in 1996 to join Montreal Impact.
 He helped Impact to the A-League's Northeast Division final in 1997, scoring twice against Toronto Lynx in the semi-finals.
 He returned to Jamaica after two seasons with Impact, joining Waterhouse and then Arnett Gardens.
 He moved back to the A-League with Richmond Kickers, scoring 15 goals and gaining seven assists in 1999.
-He played for Rochester Raging Rhinos in 2000, and scored in the tournament's final, in a 3–1 win over Minnesota Thunder at Frontier Field.
+He played for Rochester Raging Rhinos in 2000 and scored in the tournament's final, in a 3–1 win over Minnesota Thunder at Frontier Field.

 In 2001, he tried his luck in Europe, joining Port Vale on loan for the end of the 2000–01 season.
-However his deal at Vale Park was not made permanent after he quit the club when chairman Bill Bell refused to provide him with a car; when a reporter asked if he was upset about paying the wages of a player that had absconded, Bell replied "dunner worry kid, we won't be paying him".
+However, his deal at Vale Park was not made permanent after he quit the club when chairman Bill Bell refused to provide him with a car; when a reporter asked if he was upset about paying the wages of a player that had absconded, Bell replied "dunner worry kid, we won't be paying him".
 He scored two goals for Port Vale, the first against Darlington in the Football League Trophy; Vale would go on to win the trophy in his absence.
-He also scored once in a league game, against Cambridge United.
-He spent the rest of the year with Kansas City Wizards, and scored eight goals in 20 games.
+He scored once in a league game against Cambridge United.
+He spent the rest of the year with Kansas City Wizards and scored eight goals in 20 games.